The Last Picture Show (novel): Plot

-Sonny and Duane have finished playing their last game for the football team at Thalia High School.
-They spend lots of their time in the town’s pool hall and movie theater, both owned by Sam the Lion.
-A mentally disabled boy under Sam’s charge, Billy, sweeps the businesses; Billy sometimes becomes lost after wandering outside with his broom.
+Sonny and Duane, both seniors, have finished playing their last game for the football team at Thalia High School, and they spend much of their time hanging out in the town’s pool hall and movie theater.
+The owner of those establishments, Sam the Lion, cares for a mentally disabled kid named, Billy, who sweeps the businesses.
+Billy sometimes becomes lost after wandering outside with his broom and continuing to sweep up the street.

 The two boys share accommodations in a rooming house and a pickup.
 They often go on double dates, Sonny with Charlene and Duane with Jacy Farrow.
-Sonny breaks up with Charlene, finding that he feels indifferent about her.
-Duane’s relationship with Jacy is the envy of other boys, including Sonny.
-Jacy uses her looks to court attention and adventure, and she is the daughter of a wealthy oilman and an eccentric mother, Lois, who is prone to drinking.
+Sonny breaks up with Charlene, finding that he feels indifferent about her and envious of Duane’s relationship with Jacy.
+Jacy uses her looks to court attention and adventure; she is the daughter of a wealthy oilman and an eccentric mother, Lois, who is prone to drinking.

 In the spring semester, the boys play basketball under the direction of the lazy and disparaging Coach Popper.
 Popper is also the teacher for a class on civics, and in his class, like others in the school, students need put forth little effort.
 Popper excuses Sonny from school to take his wife, Ruth, to the doctor.
 Ruth feels unseen by her husband, including while dealing with breast cancer.
 The trip to the doctor is the beginning of an affair between Ruth and Sonny.
 Sonny visits her while the coach is at practice or fishing.
 Duane encounters problems in his relationship with Jacy as she begins to hang out more frequently with a group of city kids, including at parties involving skinny dipping.
 Jacy continues getting closer with the town kids while stringing Duane along.
 On a whim, Sonny and Duane decide to go to Matamoros, Mexico, where they watch pornographic movies and visit whores.
+Upon returning home, they are informed Sam the Lion had a stroke and died while they were away.